-Clients often ask why they can’t just pick up the supplements I recommend at Wal-Mart or Walgreens, instead of buying the specific products I recommend.
-I would like to tell you about a recent study done that answers that question.*
+Clients often ask why they can’t just buy the supplements I recommend at Wal-Mart or Walgreens, instead of buying the specific products I recommend.
+I would like to tell you about a recent study done that answers that question. *

 To test the potency of over the counter herbal products, Canadian researchers bought products at supermarkets, health food stores, and pharmacies.
 They used DNA barcoding to test the authenticity of 44 herbal products representing 12 companies and 30 different species of herbs.